Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Discussion

 There remains ordinary (i.e., not related to $V_{\mathrm{odd}}(\epsilon_1,\epsilon_2)$) wave-function renormalizations, which can be strong enough in a disordered system.
 One can be concerned with the effect of renormalizations induced by the interaction $\Gamma_{\mathrm{s}}$ whose large value we exploited in this paper to overcome the smallness of the parameter $\rho$ induced by the disorder.
 If this effect were so drastic, these corrections would have also eliminated superconducting transition in the singlet channel.
 But by assumption we limited ourselves to the systems in which the $s$-wave superconductivity does develop.

 Our calculations were performed in the framework of the Keldysh technique rather than using the Matsubara frequencies.
-As a byproduct, this allowed us to avoid complications with the relation that are imposed on the anomalous function $F$ written in the Matsubara frequencies.
-The problem caused by this relation has been resolved only in 2009 \cite{SolenovMartinMozirskyPRB2009,KusunoseFuseyaMiyakeJPSJ2011b}, while earlier it has been giving rise to a wrong claim that the homogeneous odd-frequency paired state is impossible in bulk systems.
+As a byproduct, this allowed us to avoid complications \cite{SolenovMartinMozirskyPRB2009,KusunoseFuseyaMiyakeJPSJ2011b} with the anomalous function $F$ written in the Matsubara frequencies.

-We think that the two gap structure observed in the disordered superconductors \cite{SacepeNatPhys2011,ChapelierNatPhys2019} is a manifestation of the two distinct pairing mechanisms, i.e. regular singlet and odd-frequency triplet, rather than two limits of the same $s$-wave pairing.
+We think that the two-gap structure observed in the disordered superconductors \cite{SacepeNatPhys2011,ChapelierNatPhys2019} can be a manifestation of the two distinct pairing mechanisms, i.e. spin-singlet and odd-frequency spin-triplet, rather than two limits of the same $s$-wave spin-singlet pairing.
+If the latter case was indeed true, one would expect a continuous transition of one gap into another as a function of temperature or of the rate of the disorder, but it does not happen, and the two gaps coexist.
+In regards of any other non $s$-wave pairing, any $p$-wave or Fulde-Ferrell-Larkin-Ovchinnikov orders do not survive strong disorder.
+Next, in clean systems it is common that if two gaps appear, they correspond to pairing on different parts of the Fermi surface.
+Again, due to the impurity scattering all such peculiarities of the Fermi surface are expected to be smeared out in the disordered superconductors.

 Moreover, we believe that the mechanism of the odd-frequency pairing in the regime when the superconducting phase is destroyed by the magnetic field leads to opening of a gap in the spectrum of electrons but does not result in superconductivity.
 Then, experimentally observed insulating behavior induced by the magnetic field in the vicinity of the superconducting domain \cite{GantmakherJETPletters2000, ShaharPRL2004, SteinerBoebingerKapitulnikPRL2005, BaturinaPRL2007} can naturally be explained.
 At this point, this, of course, is only an educated guess.
 The question of the phase coherence for the odd-frequency pairing, which is needed to confirm or disprove our proposition, has so far not received adequate attention, especially in the presence of the magnetic field.
 The phase fluctuations may depend crucially on the interaction amplitude in the spin-triplet pairing channel.
 If so, the analysis of the phase fluctuations for the odd-frequency pairing can't be performed in the universal manner.
 This question remains open for further studies.